MicrosoftDocs/win32-pr.de-de/desktop-src/wia/-wia-iscanprofilemgr-refresh.md

 ---
 # <a name="iscanprofilemgrrefresh-method"></a>IScanProfileMgr::Refresh-Methode

-Enumeriert alle Scanprofile im System erneut.
+Enumeriert alle Scanprofile im System neu.

 ## <a name="syntax"></a>Syntax